Yakuin/bmp_lib/README.md

 # BMP Generator

-An extremely basic BMP Generator in C.
+An extremely basic BMP library in C, with no dependencies, except for the standard library.